dbuenzli/cmdliner/DEVEL.md

     source ./src/tool/zsh-completion.sh  # zsh
     source ./src/tool/bash-completion.sh # bash
+    . ./src/tool/pwsh-completion.ps1     # powershell

 This replaces the generic completion function used by tool completion scripts with the new definition.
 Trying to complete tools should now use the new definitions.
 To test the file, directory and path completions you can also use this test (invoke with `--help`)

     b0 -- test_shell